Caellwyn/ou_student_predictions/README.md

 Online learning has been a growing and maturing industry for years now, and in a way the internet has always been about learning.
 [Khan Academy](https://www.khanacademy.org/) is, to me, a quintessential step in self-driven learning and massive open online courses (MOOCs) like [Coursera](https://www.coursera.org/) create an even more structured approach to online, self-drive learning.
 I took my first online course on coding fundamentals from [edX](https://www.edx.org/) in 2013.

+Many universities are also using online classes to improve access to education.
+In 2018 35.3% of students enrolled at accredited post-secondary schools took at least one online class and 16.6% took only online courses.<sup>1</sup>

 While these are an amazing resource, they also have a high dropout and failure rate.
 Many of us, accustomed to the accountability features in traditional face-to-face learning, struggle with the open-ness of these systems and the lack of a person keeping us accountable.
 It can be easy to fall through the cracks and fade away.
+Online courses at universities have a 10-20% higher dropout rate and other online courses, such as MOOCs have between 40 and 80% dropout rates<sup>2</sup>

 I set out to find ways to use data to help online courses improve student success by identifying students who are in danger of failing or withdrawing early.
 My theory is that students in need of special intervention to improve their chances of success can be identified by the way they interact with the online learning system itself.